Our mission places student learning as the focal point throughout the Davis School District.

 In 1997, Newey earned his administrative endorsement and was named assistant principal at Weber High School.
 He went on to serve as a principal at North Ogden Junior High and then Fremont High School.
 Prior to his current position, Newey worked as the Career and Technical Education Director and the Executive Director of Secondary Education for Weber School District.

-Newey was instrumental in developing Weber Innovation High School where he also serves as its principal.
+Newey was instrumental in developing Weber Innovation High School where he also served as its principal.
 The school offers an individualized approach to secondary education for students in grades 9-12.
 While attending, students earn college credit and can graduate with an associate degree.

 “I believe in educating the ‘whole child’ by providing meaningful, positive experiences with people who are invested and caring,” Newey wrote in his application.
 “Children should be prepared to compete intellectually, creatively and technically in a rapidly changing world.”